mikeelnite/atlantec-ai/README.md

     * Our custom list of Gaeltacht towns calculated from the above datasets using the `new_dataset.py` script in the `datasets` folder.

 ### How to Run:
 Ensure all Python libraries in `requirements.txt` are installed.
+The underlying NLP agent code for all implementations can be found in the `src/help-your-gaeltacht` folder.

 1. **CLI:** Run the `interactive_agent.py` script in the `scripts` folder.
 The script will prompt you to enter a Gemini API key before launching.